 It’s hard to keep a house in the pristine condition required for selling with kids running around.
-Keeping your home in a show-worthy state might be easier if you opt to move out before selling your home.
-You’ll also avoid having to move your kids twice, which can be emotionally taxing for them.
+Keeping your home in a show-worthy state is easier if you opt to move out before selling your home.
+You’ll also avoid having to move your kids twice, which can be taxing – both for them and for you.

 The right opportunity

-Your next home could be your dream home, perhaps in your ideal neighbourhood like the Beach, Roncesvalles, or a home with the exact features you desire.
+Your next home could be your dream home, perhaps in your ideal neighbourhood, with room to grow your family, or with the exact features you’re looking for.
 Maybe it has that dream view of the Toronto skyline or an unbeatable backyard.
-These opportunities are rare and require buyers to move quickly.
-It’s hard to move quickly if you are waiting for your existing house to sell.
+These opportunities are rare and require buyers to move quickly, which is tough if you’re waiting for your existing house to sell.

 Paying two mortgages